friendlymustache/pokemon_ai/README.md

 # Building the project
 Please install all packages specified in requirements.txt.
+In addition to these, make sure you have numpy, scipy, pandas, sklearn, and xgboost.

 # Running the bot
 Navigate to the root folder of the project.
 There are two options to run the bot: